jaywengrow/tuvi/README.md

     step 1 do
       code {$steps = 1}
-      message "Welcome to KrazyMaze.
+      say "Welcome to KrazyMaze.
 Will you ever get out?
 BWAAHAAA!
-You have a choice to make: Go right or left" answer "right" => 2
+You have a choice to make: Go right or left" response "right" => 2
-      answer "left" => 3
+      response "left" => 3
     end

     step 2 do